zerothi/sisl/docs/quickstart/install.rst

 .. tab:: conda

    Conda enviroments are clever, but fragile.
-It is recommended to contain the sisl installation in a separate environment to decouple it from other fragile components.
+It is recommended to contain the sisl installation in a separate environment to decouple it from other components.
 Their inter-dependencies may result in problematic installations.

    .. code-block:: bash